-A series of passes (America the Beautiful) covers the entrance and standard amenity fees charged for using federal recreational lands - including national wildlife refuges (Horicon does NOT charge an entrance fee).
+A series of passes (America the Beautiful) covers the entrance and standard amenity fees charged for using federal recreational lands - including some national wildlife refuges (Horicon does NOT charge an entrance fee).
 Passes include the Annual, Senior, Access and Military.

 Please visit the National Wildlife Refuge System Web site for more information about passes.

 These passes as well as Federal Duck Stamps may be obtained at the refuge office/visitor center.